Skip to content

 Decision Tree

-If your bottleneck is pre-booking enquiry conversion and your traffic is mostly direct website, start with Asksuite.
-The chat-to-booking specialisation is the strongest in the category.
+If your bottleneck is pre-booking enquiry conversion and your traffic is mostly direct website, start with Asksuite or HiJiffy.
+The deciding question is whether you want a reservations-first assistant or a broader AI guest communication hub.

-If you want a full guest-journey platform (messaging + check-in + upsell) and you have budget, Duve is the safe choice.
-The breadth is genuine and the PMS integrations are deep.
+If you want a full guest-journey platform with mature online check-in and upsell, Duve is the safer mature-category choice.

 Implementation Pitfalls